carpentries-incubator/hermes_metadata_lesson/episodes/getting_started.md

 exercises: 0
 ---

+:::::::::::::::::::::::::::::::::::::: discussion

-:::::::::::::::::::::::::::::::::::::: Framing questions
+### Framing questions

 - What does digitalization mean for the humanities?
-How is digitalization changing the humanities?
+- How is digitalization changing the humanities?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

 - Providing a basic explanation of the theoretical and methodological implications of working with data.